gert7/simagef/README.md

 simagef -e gwenview ~/Pictures/*
 ```

 This will launch the executable with the groups (or pairs) of filenames as arguments.
-It will launch the executable for the next group once the previous executable exits.
+It will launch the executable again for the next group once the previous executable exits.

 ## Caveats